swaleson/SyntheticABLInflow/01_DFSR/README.md

 2. mpirun -np 8 DFSRTurb -parallel
 3. mpirun -np 8 pimpleFoam -parallel

 The open, suburban, and urban case can be implemented by adjusting the *profile*-file in constant>boundaryData>windProfile, by taking the respective file from the directory.
+The original files are from *Melaku, A.F. and Bitsuamlak, G.T., 2021.
+A divergence-free inflow turbulence generator using spectral representation method for large-eddy simulation of ABL flows.
+Journal of Wind Engineering and Industrial Aerodynamics, 212, p.104580* and include the adapted values for this comparison.